domRiddle/ASF/Docker.md

 ## Pro tips

-- You should typically run ASF in docker container with `AutoRestart: false` and `Headless: true` global settings.
+When you already have your ASF docker container ready, you don't have to use `docker run` every time.
+You can easily stop/start ASF docker container with `docker stop asf` and `docker start asf`.
+Although keep in mind that updating ASF will still require from you to `docker stop`, `docker rm`, `docker pull` and `docker run` again.
+This is because you must rebuild your container from fresh ASF docker image every time you want to use latest version.

-- ASF included in docker container won't automatically update itself, which means that **you** are in charge of using up-to-date `justarchi/archisteamfarm` repo.
+As hinted by above, ASF included in docker container won't automatically update itself, which means that **you** are in charge of using up-to-date `justarchi/archisteamfarm` repo.
+At least for now, as we might bring auto-update feature eventually.

+You should typically run ASF in docker container with `AutoRestart: false` and `Headless: true` global settings.
+This will clearly tell ASF that you don't want ASF to spawn new processes and that it should not expect user input from you.